Skip to content

 Setting up Ingress object in Kubernetes

-Once the previous steps have been completed, you can start using this domain in Kubernetes, by publishing your service using an Ingress object, using the NGINX ingress controller:
+Once the previous steps have been completed, you can start using this domain in Kubernetes, by publishing your service using an Ingress object, using the default NGINX Ingress controller:

 apiVersion: networking.k8s.io/v1